learosema/lea-codes/src/posts/2025-01-08-type-annotations-in-javascript.md

   pages: write
   id-token: write

-# Allow only one concurrent deployment, skipping runs queued between the run in-progress and latest queued.
+# Allow only one concurrent deployment,
+# skipping runs queued between the run in-progress and latest queued.
-# However, do NOT cancel in-progress runs as we want to allow these production deployments to complete.
+# However, do not cancel in-progress runs.
 concurrency:
   group: "pages"
   cancel-in-progress: false